MateuszPodeszwa/C-PrivateLessons/The Foundation of C#/Decision Making/IF, ELSE Statements/The ELSE Statement.md

 }
 ```

 When this code runs, if the score is exactly 100, the statement after the `if` executes.
 In all other cases, the statement after the `else` executes.
 You can also wrap an `else` around the block statement.

-In addition to `else statement` there also is a [[The ELSE IF Statement]].
+In addition to `else statement` there also is a [[The ELSE IF Statement]]<br>